 Unique Architectural Highlights of Denton, Texas

-With its long past and lively culture, Denton, Texas, has a lot of interesting and beautiful buildings.
-From the cute Victorian homes in the historic area to the modernist designs in newer neighborhoods, the city has a wide range of architectural styles.
+With its long history and lively culture, Denton, Texas, has many interesting and beautiful buildings.
+The city has a wide range of architectural styles, from the cute Victorian homes in the historic area to the modernist designs in newer neighborhoods.

 With its famous clock tower and intricate stonework, the historic Courthouse-on-the-Square is one of Denton’s most famous sites.
-It was built in 1896 and is a beautiful example of Romanesque Revival architecture.
+Built in 1896, it is a beautiful example of Romanesque Revival architecture.
 Some of the most iconic buildings in post-war American architecture can be found in Denton.

 Denton, Texas, blends historic landmarks like the Courthouse-on-the-Square with modern University of North Texas designs.
 A cash for houses company in Denton and other cities provides quick real estate solutions, reflecting the city’s dynamic growth.